-He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval, the chair of ACM Multimedia Information Retrieval MIR 2006 and MIR 2007, and as an invited speaker at more than 70 institutions.
+Wang has received an NSF Career award and the endowed PNC Technologies Career Development Professorship.
+He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 70 institutions.

+Wang served as Visiting Professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University (2007-2008), as Program Manager in the Office of the National Science Foundation Director (2011 and 2012), and as Chair of Faculty Council of the College of Information Sciences and Technology at Penn State (2012-2016).
 Wang’s research has been featured in science media including PBS NOVA TV, Discovery News, Scientific American, National Public Radio, and MIT Technology Review, as well as wired news agencies.
 His publications are widely cited.

-At Penn State, Wang teaches theoretical foundations of information science, techniques related to the organization of data, and medical informatics.
+Wang's research has been primarily funded by the National Science Foundation.
+At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.